Gisto/gisto.github.com/_posts/2015-02-02-gisto-enterprise-mode.md

 ## Gisto in "Enterprise mode" can be totally independent

-Ye can even run gist sharing notification server from your own server if you want.
+You can even run gist sharing notification server from your own server if you want.
 Detailed instruction is available in [Documentation](/documentation) section.